-How can we ensure that the climate data and our climate footprint calculations are as accurate and up to date as possible?
+How do we ensure that the climate data and our climate footprint calculations are as accurate and up to date as possible?
 That’s a very legit question to ask, and something we take very seriously.

-The Klimato Carbon Footprint Database is developed by Klimato’s very own Environmental Specialist following research procedures and methodologies reviewed and approved by IVL Swedish Environmental Research Institute.
-The Klimato Carbon Footprint Database is currently used for our customers in Denmark and the UK, and we regularly update the database with the most up to date climate data, as well as adding more countries of consumption as we expand to more markets.
+The Klimato Carbon Footprint Database is currently used by customers from all around the world and we regularly update the database with the most up to date climate data, as well as adding more countries of consumption as we expand to more markets.